Associate of Applied Business and Associate of Applied Science

 Definition of Cooperative Work Experience:

-A cooperative work experience is on- or off- campus paid employment that augments formal classroom instruction.
+A cooperative work experience is on- or off- campus workplace experience that augments formal classroom instruction.
 The experience is coordinated by a technical faculty member related to the major and by the co-op coordinator.

 - A student must have a minimum cumulative 2.0 grade point average and a 2.0 grade point average in the technical area to participate in a cooperative work experience.